ProSureString/ProSureString/README.md

 ---

-## 🏳️‍🌈 Silly Femboy UwU / Tinkerer
+## 🏳️‍🌈 Silly Girl UwU / Tinkerer

 Hey there, I'm Nicki!
-I'm a siwwy lil femboy that loves to tinker with everything tech and a whole lot of silly stuf :3 You'll usually find me either coding, clicking circles, listening to music, or a combination of the 3..
+I'm a siwwy lil girl that loves to tinker with everything tech and a whole lot of silly stuf :3 You'll usually find me either coding, clicking circles, listening to music, or a combination of the 3..
 4? i cant count 😔
 <!--
 ---